-This Grilled Peach & Burrata Bruschetta with Prosciutto is a quick and easy appetizer, perfect for Summertime cocktail parties and cookouts!
+This grilled peach and burrata crostini with prosciutto is a quick and easy appetizer, perfect for Summertime cocktail parties and cookouts!

 This delicious crostini starts by being toasted with garlic and a little bit of olive oil.
 Then, the toasted garlic bread is topped with creamy burrata cheese, thinly sliced prosciutto, grilled peaches, fresh basil and a balsamic drizzle.
-This fancy-feeling Burrata Bruschetta is great as a casual patio snack or elegant dinner party appetizer.
+This fancy-feeling burrata crostini appetizer is great as a casual patio snack or elegant dinner party appetizer.

 Ingredients For This Recipe:

 Fresh Summer peaches with burrata cheese, fresh basil and prosciutto makes for a sensational end-of-Summer flavor combination!
 While a classic Italian bruschetta recipe typically calls for fresh tomatoes and mozzarella, this recipe replaces the usual tomato topping for lightly grilled peaches and a ball of burrata cheese.
 Here's all the simple ingredients you need for this peachy-keen Burrata Bruschetta:

 - Peaches - Use the freshest, ripe peaches you can find.
 (We are so lucky to be spoiled with juicy Palisade peaches from the Rocky Mountains!)

 - Burrata Cheese - Burrata is an Italian cow’s milk cheese.
 It is a sphere of fresh mozzarella cheese with a soft ricotta filling.
 It's ultra creamy center makes this cheese the obvious choice for bruschetta and it's the best part of this recipe!